neurophant/enimda/README.md

 For each side of the image starting from the top, clockwise:
 - Get upper block with 25% height of the dimension opposite to current side
 - Get lower block with the same height as the upper one (50% of image total)
-- Calculate their entropy for the both blocks
+- Calculate entropy for both blocks
 - Find their entropies difference
 - Make upper block 1px less
-- Repeat from p.2 until we hit image side
+- Repeat from p.2 until we hit image edge
 - Get maximum (minimum) of the entropies difference
 - Here we have a border center if it lies closer to the edge rather than to the center of image and entropies difference is lower than pre-set median